How is scabies treated?

 • Skincare products such as light moisturizing creams and lotions can stop the skin from drying out and then itching even more.

-• Antihistamine tablets can also relieve the itching.
+• Antihistamine tablets can relieve the itching.

 • Inflammation-reducing steroid creams are recommended for severe rashes.